sandstormports/gitlabhq/doc/integration/cas.md

 1. Save the configuration file.

-1. Restart GitLab for the changes to take effect.
+1. [Reconfigure][] or [restart GitLab][] for the changes to take effect if you installed GitLab via Omnibus or from source respectively.

 On the sign in page there should now be a CAS tab in the sign in form.

+[reconfigure]: ../administration/restart_gitlab.md#omnibus-gitlab-reconfigure
+[restart GitLab]: ../administration/restart_gitlab.md#installations-from-source